-If eligible, a child born outside of the U.S. to a U.S. citizen parent or parents can “acquire” or “derive” U.S. citizenship depending upon the law in effect when the child was born.
+If eligible, a child born outside of the United States to an American citizen parent or parents can “acquire” citizenship depending upon the law that was in effect when the child was born.

-These laws have changed over the years, but usually require a combination of at least one parent being a U.S. citizen when the child was born and having lived in the U.S. or its possessions for a period of time.
-Additionally, children born outside the United States may become citizens after birth based on their parent’s citizenship or naturalization.
-Trow & Rahal has extensive knowledge of the ever changing laws surrounding derivative citizenship through parents.
+These laws have changed over the years, but acquisition of citizenship usually requires a combination of at least one parent being an American citizen when the child was born and that parent having lived in the United States or its possessions for a specific period of time.
+Sometimes obtaining evidence of the parent’s physical presence in the United States for the required period to demonstrate that the children have derived citizenship is not easy.